Hawaii committee calls for Obama statue in his birth state

 - OSU and NFL quarterback now an Ohio deputy sheriff

-The resolution calls for an art advisory committee to be formed that would select a location for the statue, review design proposals and select an artist.
+The resolution called for an art advisory committee to be formed that would select a location for the statue, review design proposals and select an artist.

 It did not specify how the statue would be funded.